KartikTalwar/gmail.js/README.md

     - selector - if you need to match more than just the className of a specific element to indicate a match, you can use this selector for further checking (uses element.is(selector) on matched element).
 E.g. if there are multiple elements with a class indicating an observer should fire, but you only want it to fire on a specific id, then you would use this
     - sub_selector - if specified, we do a jquery element.find for the passed selector on the inserted element and ensure we can find a match
     - handler - if specified this handler is called if a match is found.
 Otherwise default calls the callback & passes the jQuery matchElement
-  - parent - optional - as above with simple

 ```js